I think the master storyteller was right when he said:

-With my new ideas, I examined each one and then looked at the piece as a whole to make sure that it still made sense and that everything was logical in the story world—but as long as it passes this test, I think we’re good to go!
+With my new ideas, I examined each one and then looked at the piece as a whole to make sure that everything was logical in the story world.
+As long as it passes this test, I think we’re good to go!

-So the next time I write and am struggling with how to be and what to be, I’m going to try and write as me and ignore worries about the importance of writing within a certain genre just so that people ‘get’ my work and ‘understand’ what I’m about.
-I’m going to try and embrace the uncomfortable sensation that no doubt comes with any kind of innovation and say aloud to myself: I’m my style!
+So the next time I write and am struggling with how to be and what to be, I’m going to try and write as myself and ignore worries about the importance of writing within a certain genre.
+I’m going to embrace the uncomfortable sensation that no doubt comes with any kind of innovation and think to myself: I’m my style!
 I’m my genre! 😀

 So have you ever experienced a crisis of identity?
 The times when you felt you couldn’t write because you didn’t know how to approach a story or where it would fit in the world?
 Have you ever